 General information on degree requirements and a full list of courses can be found in the GSAS Bulletin.

 Students normally take the Proseminar in Music Theory in their first two years of graduate study.
 The Proseminar is an overview and sampling of current concerns in the field.
-Students also take the Proseminars in Ethnomusicology or Historical Musicology.
-Further coursework (chosen in consultation with the advisor) involves seminars in music theory, analysis, computer music, historical musicology, philosophy of music, music cognition, composition, and/or ethnomusicology depending on the student's interests and needs.
+Students also take the Proseminar in either Ethnomusicology or Historical Musicology.
+Further coursework (chosen in consultation with the advisor) involves seminars in music theory and analysis, as well as other courses in the Music Department, depending on the student's interests and needs.
 Many graduate students take courses in other departments, such as Psychology, Computer Science, Art History, and Philosophy.

-In the third or fourth year of graduate study (or the second year, if the student has arrived with a Master's Degree and been granted Advanced Standing), a student will normally work with a faculty member in an MPhil Seminar, essentially a tutorial in which a dissertation topic is developed through guided reading and weekly discussions.
-At the end of the Seminar a dissertation prospectus is prepared and then orally examined by a faculty committee of at least three.
+In the third or fourth year of graduate study, a student will normally work with a faculty member in an MPhil Seminar, essentially a tutorial in which a dissertation topic is developed through guided reading and weekly discussions.
+At the end of the Seminar a dissertation prospectus is prepared and then defended, with a faculty committee of at least three.

 The PhD dissertation is a document representing original research and thought.
 Most dissertations in music theory take about two years to complete.
-The dissertation process is supervised by the faculty sponsor (normally the faculty member with whom the student has taken the MPhil Seminar).
-In addition to the sponsor, two other faculty members from the Department serve as readers.
-When the dissertation is deemed ready for defense, two additional readers from outside the Department are appointed (for a total of five).
+The dissertation process is supervised by the faculty sponsor (normally the faculty member with whom the student has taken the MPhil Seminar), along with a committee including other members of the Department, and in some cases beyond.
+When the dissertation is deemed ready to distribute, a committee of five members (including at least from outside the Department) is convened for a final defense.

 For the MA:

 6 seminars (18 points) in the first year (3 in fall term, 3 in spring), including: